Nude beaches and Hitchhikers

 The fairly small island of Crete still takes patience to cross with its winding high roads and quick-climbing mountains to pass.
 The reward is heavenly, unobstructed views of open land dotted with small villages from the tops of soaring mountains.

 Heading south, the land gradually changes from olive groves and firs to rocky, dusty hillsides.
 The mountains grow taller and the sun stronger and somehow snow can still be seen at the tops.
 Staring out the open window, lost in the view, I suddenly noticed my nose had filled with a familiar scent and dark purple flowers covering small bushes littered throughout a giant gorge came into focus.
 Thyme, lavender, and oleander everywhere.

-As we turn the corner our eyes were met with a breathtakingly beautiful beach surrounded with jetting textured rocks that hugged the sand, creating a perfect little cove for swimming in clear blue-green water.
+As we turn the corner our eyes were met with a breathtakingly beautiful beach surrounded with jetting textured rocks that hugged the sand creating a perfect little cove for swimming in clear blue-green water.
 Driving down the hill, I started snapping pictures.
-All I could think was, what a great view.
+All I could think was what a great view.
 Suddenly it dawned on me to put the camera down…This was a nude beach.

-We hesitated in our sudden realization but quickly decided we made it that far and why the hell not.
+We hesitated in our sudden realization but quickly decided we had made it that far and why the hell not.
 As I stripped out of my bathing suit I was reminded that it’s moments like these why I travel.
-Feeling unsure yet excited, nervous but free, empowered to seize the moment.
+Feeling unsure yet excited, nervous but free, empowered to seize the day.
 Travel gives you the chance to embrace living in the moment and taking advantage of unforeseen adventure to the fullest.
 So we joined the others in unconstricted, liberated swimming and sunbathing.